What Employers Need to Know about Making Changes to Employee Contracts

 Employees are also entitled to a reasonable period of time in which to decide whether or not they want to accept the changes you’re proposing.
 This is regardless of whether the changes have immediate effect.
 It’s good practice to offer to discuss any concerns, which again might help encourage them to agree to the changes.

-If the employee does refuse to accept the changes to their contract and carries on working for you, but you make the changes anyway, this is known as working ‘under protest’.
+If the employee refuses to accept the changes to terms and conditions of employment and carries on working for you, but you make the changes anyway, this is known as working ‘under protest’.

-What can you do if an employee objects to your proposed changes in their terms and conditions?
+What can you do if an employee objects to your proposed changes to terms and conditions of employment?

 Press on with the changes regardless.